 I have to say I didn’t have a lot of room left at this stage, but it would be rude not to try the last course: a summer fruit fool, with pink peppercorn shortbread – it seriously does not get any more British than that!
 It was paired with a lovely lovely lovely 2013 Moscato d’Asti from Piedmont, Italy and I may have asked for seconds.

 At this stage, we had realised that 4 hours had come and gone – and I cannot tell you how quickly it went.
 Especially when Tom Kerridge did the rounds of all carriages and came to say hello and chatted for a bit with every passenger.
-It was a lovely touch (and he got me some ideas of how to get a table for the Hand & Flowers before May 2015).
+It was a lovely touch (and he got me some ideas of how to get a table for the Hand & Flowers).
 He also signed the book and happily took a photo with us.